 Table 3 depicts the channel-setup registers (CSRs).
-The CS5522 has two CSRs.
-The CS5524 has four CSRs and the CS5528 has eight CSRs.
+The CS5521 has two CSRs and the CS5523 has four CSRs.
 Each CSR contains two logical channels which are programmed by the user to contain data conversion information such as: 1) state of the output latch pins, 2) output word rate, 3) gain range, 4) polarity, and 5) the address of a physical input channel to be converted.
-Note that a particular physical input channel can be represented in more than one logical channel with different output rates, gain ranges, and conversion modes.
+Note that any physical input channel can be represented in more than one logical channel with different output rates, gain ranges, and conversion modes.
 Once programmed the CSRs act as a sequencer and determine the order in which conversions are performed.
-To program the CSRs twelve bits are needed to configure each logical channel.
-For example, to configure CSR #2 in the CS5522, bits 23 to 12 contain information on the third logical channel and bits 11 to 0 contain information on the fourth logical channel.
-Note that while reading/writing CSRs, only an even number of logical channels are accessed.
-The depth bits in the configuration register can only be set to: 0001, 0011, 0101, 0111, 1001, 1011, 1101, 1111 for accessing CSRs.
+To program the CSRs twelve bits are needed for each logical channel.
+For example, to configure CSR #2 in the CS5521, bits 23 to 12 contain information on the third logical channel and bits 11 to 0 contain information on the fourth logical channel.
+While reading/writing CSRs, only an even number of logical channels are accessed.
+The depth bits in the configuration register can only be: 001, 011, 101, 111 when accessing CSRs.